zishanqin/Symbolic-transfer/Theory_Chart/tut_pre.md

 # Tutorial
 ### Slide 1: <br>
 Hi, everyone!
-I am xxx, Our team members are xx, xx, and me.
-Today we are going to present our project.
-Our reseach topic is Symbolic Transfer in Games in Deep Reinforcement Learning, supervised by Katya. <br>
+I am xxx, today I am going to present our project with with junming.
+Our reseaech topic is Symbolic Transfer in Games in Deep Reinforcement,supervised by Katya.
+The other team menmber is taylor. <br>

 ### SLide 2: